actionhero/actionhero/site/source/includes/docs/ops/running_actionhero.md

 - `TTIN`: add one worker

 ## Shutting Down
-When using `actionhero start` or `actionhero startCluster`, when you signal ActionHero to stop via the signals above (or from within your running application via `api.commands.stop()`), actionhero will attempt to gracefully shutdown.
+When using `actionhero start` or `actionhero start cluster`, when you signal ActionHero to stop via the signals above (or from within your running application via `api.commands.stop()`), actionhero will attempt to gracefully shutdown.
 This will include running any initializer's `stop()` method.
 This will close any open servers, and attempt to allow any running tasks to complete.

-Because things sometimes go wrong, `actionhero start` and `actionhero startCluster` also have a "emergency stop" timeout.
+Because things sometimes go wrong, `actionhero start` and `actionhero start cluster` also have a "emergency stop" timeout.
 This defaults to 30 seconds, and is configurable via the `ACTIONHERO_SHUTDOWN_TIMEOUT` environment variable.
 Be sure that your tasks and actions can complete within that window, or else raise that shutdown limit.

 ## Windows-Specific Notes